astrodatagroup/website/content/posts/2020-02-28-collaboration.md

 I really enjoyed writing this document.
 I'll  find it useful to send to my collaborators, but I also enjoyed solidifying some of my feelings and opinions on this topic.
-I recommend that everyone goes through this exersize!
+I recommend that everyone goes through this exercise!